Research output per year

 * Cultural theory and literary criticism, their history and their application today

-* Populism, digital culture, theories of work, the political left
+* Populism and anti-populism, digital culture, theories of work, the political left

 EN3233 Interrogations of Culture: Theory and Thinkers